 The evaluated chance of a particular outcome actually happening (including a consideration of the frequency with which the outcome may arise).

 The evaluated effect or result of a particular outcome actually happening (usually considered in terms of effect in cost, scheduling and quality).

 The risk assessment can be assisted by using a risk probability framework, which can be found at the botton of this page.
 Example criteria for assessing probability and impact are also available to help with this stage of the Risk Management process, please scroll to the bottom of the page to access these documents.

-Once risks have been identified and assessed they must be addressed and controlled.
+Once risks have been identified and assessed they must be addressed and managed.
 The response must be proportionate to the level of the risk that will have been determined as part of the risk assessment.
 The table suggests four types of response that may be used to address risks at different levels.

-For Risk Control you should consider each of the responses which are explained in more detail below.
+You should consider each of the responses to risk which are explained in more detail below.

 Risks should only be tolerated if the result of their assessment is low or very low.
 The cost of taking an action may be disproportionate to the potential benefit gained.
 This does not mean no action should be taken at all.
 You should continue to monitor the risk and note any changes in the situation that may result in an increased level of risk.